 BUS PASSES: Due to bus safety regulations, minimal changes will occur in daily bus transportation.
 In extenuating circumstances, a Bus Pass Request will be considered for Principal approval.
 The Bus Pass Request Form is obtained through the Principal's Office and must be submitted to the school office for approval.
 Extenuating circumstances DO NOT include travel to the home of a friend.
-For a permanent bus change, please contact the school and request a Bussing Request Form.
+For a permanent bus change, please contact the Transportation Office at 814-275-2426.

 KINDERGARTEN STUDENT BUS STOPS: A parent/guardian MUST be at the bus stop for drop off of all kindergarten students.
-If no one is at the bus stop, the kindergarten student will be returned to his/her school, taken to the bus garage OR transported to the local police station for parent/guardian pick-up.
+If no one is at the bus stop, the kindergarten student will be returned to his/her school OR transported to the local police station for parent/guardian pick-up.
 Parents/guardians may waive this requirement by providing necessary written documentation to the Principal.